51 Types of Tables for Your Home

-Sofa tables are about the length of two seater sofas.
+Sofa tables are about the length of two-seater sofas.
 The purpose of their structure is to add storage to the living room.
 Console tables are usually placed against the wall, but sofa tables are usually put behind the sofa to keep the space balanced and useful.

 C. Types of Tables for the Bedroom

-With all the things that we secure inside the bedroom, from big bed linens to clothes to small jewelry pieces, it's vital to give your space additional storage space.
+With all the things that we secure inside the bedroom, from big bed linens to clothes to small jewellery pieces, it's vital to give your space additional storage space.
 But that's not the only catch.
 Bedroom tables play a significant role in establishing the warmth and ambiance of your space.
 They also provide compact surfaces to add purpose to your space.
 Here are some bedroom table must-haves.

 23. Bedside Table

 Bedside tables, also referred to as nightstands, are small tables placed at the horizontal end of the bed.
 As small as they are, bedside tables serve multiple purposes, such as providing a convenient spot to place lamps, reading glasses, keys, books, snacks, and other items within arm's reach.

 In terms of styling, you can place a bedside table or two in your bedroom, depending on your available space and style preference, especially if you are in a shared room.
 You can also choose a minimalist bedside table or one with extra pull-out storage.